 I began creative life as a teenager, as an aspiring visual artist, but instead became a published writer of poetry and fiction, later non-fiction, later yet an editor––all the while making photographs as a sidelight.
 I rationalized that my visual sense supported the imagery in my writing, and this was true, and it worked.
 I thought of photography as a burrow made by an underground animal, a long, continuous shape of forward motion visible from the surface but not emerged into daylight.
-I didn’t give it a conscious place in my creative life until I reached the end of my active writing life several years ago––and it was like meeting an old friend absent for years: greyer, familiar but different, finally present in air and daylight.
+I didn’t give it a conscious place in my creative life until I reached the end of my active writing life several years ago––and it was like meeting an old friend absent for years: familiar but different, finally present in form and daylight.
 Our conversation picked up immediately where we’d left off, and photography is now my primary creative practice.

-Most of the time it’s the world that presents the complexity of elements necessary for a “good” photograph, but sometimes I make an abstract from its conventional bones.
+Most of the time it’s the world that presents the complexity of elements necessary for a “good” photograph, but sometimes I abstract it from its conventional bones.
 Water and glass and their potential for mystery, mirror images, and shape-shifting are often general themes.
 Sometimes I use Photoshop to enhance, or achieve an emotional response, or make something suddenly beautiful (or abstract) that might otherwise be ordinary.

 This website is a gallery, an exhibit, a book, an artist's portfolio.
 Who knows when these analogs will occur again, or ever?
 Here, Collections focus on a common subject, while Photo Essays center around a narrative or theme.

 Some of these photos date from the mid-1970s through the 1990s; I’ve scanned and rescued them.
-In most cases I haven’t attached dates to them, because I want them to be part of my body of work to date and not distinguishable by time.
+In most cases I haven’t attached dates to them because I want them to be part of my body of work to date and not distinguishable by time.
 “The feet can walk; let them walk. / The hands can hold; let them hold. / Hear what is heard by your ears; / see what is seen by your eyes."
 (Taoist poem)

 All is ephemeral, including pixels; thus all is timeless.
 Nothing lasts forever.
 Except when you press the shutter.